-Some quality control checks were done during the creation of the BASE files including checks for scan time errors leading to erroneous pixel geolocation and/or large variance from climatology for multiple data scans.
-The pixel geolocation check is done for all channels, while the climatology check only applies to the FCDR or SSM/I equivalent channels.
+Some quality control checks were done during the creation of the BASE files including checks for scan time errors leading to erroneous pixel geolocation.
+The pixel geolocation check is done for all channels.
 This routine sets the associated FCDR quality flag and sets the affected output Tb to missing.